Woruo/IOS/Readme.md

 Milk data contains one outlier and IOS can be used to detect it and select representative subset.

 ### Contact ###
-For any questions, please contact: Zhi-Min Zhang: zmzhang@csu.edu.cn
+For any questions, please contact: Zhi-Min Zhang:  chenworuo@csu.edu.cn